CocoaPods/Strata/README.md

 ```

 You are then free to `cd` into the repo that you want to make changes to, and run `rake serve` inside that repo.
 Best to read the README for that project too, they all have their own constraints and tooling.

+### Making a Pull Request

+Let's say you want to make a change specifically on cocoapods.org.
+You've already set up your copy of the site, and you've made a change.

+You're going to want to make a fork of [our cocoapods.org repo](https://github.com/cocoapods/cocoapods.org/) and then add that as a new remote to the one inside Strata. e.g `git remote add orta https://github.com/orta/cocoapods.org`.
+You can then push your commit to your fork with `git push orta master` and create a PR from your fork.